2021 Chengdu Hunters season

-The 2021 Chengdu Hunters season was be the third season of Chengdu Hunters's existence in the Overwatch League and the team's second season under head coach Wang "RUI" Xingrui, after he was the head coach of the team in 2019.
+The 2021 Chengdu Hunters season was the third season of Chengdu Hunters's existence in the Overwatch League and the team's second season under head coach Wang "RUI" Xingrui, after he was the head coach of the team in 2019.
 The team qualified for three of the four midseason tournaments, reaching the finals twice, but failed to secure a title in any of them.
 For the first time in franchise history, the team qualified for the season playoffs.
 However, a loss to the San Francisco Shock in the lower bracket ended their playoff run.
 Damage player Huang "Leave" Xin won the season's Most Valuable Player award.

 Preceding offseason

 Organizational changes

 In mid-September 2020, the Hunters released assistant coach Guan "Garry" Li and co-head coaches Murong "Chen" Chen and Chang "Ray" Chia-Hua.
 The team signed Wang "RUI" Xingrui as their new head coach.
 Wang was previously the team's head coach in the 2019 season, before he left the team due to health issues.